Disenchanted (film): Plot

-Ten years after the events of the first film, Giselle, Robert, and Morgan Philip are living happily together with their baby Sofia.
-However, life in Manhattan is starting to drag on them, so Giselle plans to move the family to Monroeville, a suburban town.
-The moving brings poor first experiences for them: their new house needs to be renovated, Robert has to commute to continue his job, and Morgan feels like an outcast at her new school.
+15 years after the first film, Giselle, Robert, and Morgan Philip are living happily together with their baby Sofia.
+However, life in Manhattan is starting to drag on them, so Giselle plans to move the family to the suburban town of Monroeville.
+The moving brings poor first experiences for them: their new house needs renovations, Robert has to commute to continue his job, and Morgan feels like an outcast at her new school.

-King Edward and Queen Nancy visit from Andalasia to present them with a wish-granting wand.
-Giselle meets Malvina Monroe, the arrogant head of the town council, and learns that she is hosting a fairytale-themed ball, where Malvina's son Tyson is the ball's elected prince.
-To help Morgan to fit in, Giselle tries to get her elected as the ball's princess but ends up unwittingly embarrassing Morgan, resulting in a falling out between the two.
+King Edward and Queen Nancy visit from Andalasia via a well from the house's backyard.
+As Sofia's godparents, they present her with a wish-granting wand.
+Giselle meets Malvina Monroe, the arrogant head of the town council, and learns that she is hosting a fairy tale-themed ball where Malvina's son Tyson is the ball's elected prince.
+To help Morgan fit in, Giselle tries to get her elected as the ball's princess but ends up unintentionally embarrassing her, resulting in a falling out between them.

-After consulting with her chipmunk friend Pip, Giselle decides to use the wand and wishes her family's life to be a "perfect fairy tale".
+After consulting with her chipmunk friend Pip, Giselle decides to use the wand to wish her family's life to be a "perfect fairy tale".
 By the next day, the town has transformed into a fantasy kingdom called Monrolasia.
 Morgan is happy with their new life, and Robert believes himself to be a brave adventurer.
 Malvina is now the town's evil queen with magical powers.
 Giselle also discovers uncharacteristically haughty behavior and finds pleasure in mistreating Morgan.
-Realizing that she is slowly turning into a wicked stepmother, Giselle asks for help from the magic wand's instruction scroll.
-The scroll reveals that Giselle's wish is using up Andalasia's magic to change the real world into a fairy tale and that it will become permanent after midnight.
+Realizing she is slowly turning into a wicked stepmother, she asks for help from the magic wand's instruction scroll.
+The scroll reveals Giselle's wish is using up Andalasia's magic to change the real world into a fairy tale and that it will become permanent after midnight.